docsforadobe/javascript-tools-guide/docs/user-interface-tools/layoutmanager-object.md

 ```

 An instance is automatically created when you create a `Window` or container (`group` or `panel`) object, and
-referenced by the container’s [layout](window-object.md#container-properties-layout) property.
+referenced by the container's [layout](window-object.md#container-properties-layout) property.
 This instance implements the default layout behavior unless
 you override it.

 ## AutoLayoutManager object properties